ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-infra-domain.md

 * A single-pane-of-glass view into the environment and where there are multiple vCenter Servers.
 * Simplified primary, secondary relationship creation by using Single sign-on (SSO) credentials.
 * vCenter Server automation configuration for DNS name resolution for all the sites that are linked together.
-* In a cross-vCenter NSX environment, ELM allows to you manage all NSX Managers from a single vSphere Web Client
+* In a cross-vCenter NSX environment, ELM allows to you manage all NSX managers from a single vSphere Web Client
 * Single pane of glass management across all sites for both NSX and normal vCenter functions.

 ELM does not bring high availability for vCenter services, just simplifies the management of multiple vCenters.
 ELM is configured by the {{site.data.keyword.vmwaresolutions_short}} automation when a secondary instance is deployed.